mcmire/dotfiles/README.md

     brew install neovim/neovim/neovim

-If you are using my [dotfiles][dotfiles], then you can move on to the next step, as I've set up `v` to open Neovim.
-Otherwise, you'll need to add them yourself.
-Configure your shell to add the following alias:
+I think it's reasonable to assume that whenever you start Vim, you will very likely be doing so in the context of a project.
+To that end, and since my goal is for you to be able to use Vim for All the Things, I would recommend adding a short alias to your shell:

 [dotfiles]: http://github.com/mcmire/dotfiles

     alias v="nvim"

-Now you can say `v` to start Neovim.
+(If you happen to be using my [dotfiles][dotfiles], then you've already got this.)

+Now if you're in a directory, you can boot into Vim -- all ready to edit files in that directory -- simply by navigating there and saying:

+    v

 #### iTerm

-You'll need to use iTerm.
-Mainly this is because presently, it needs to be configured to work with Neovim -- in the future that won't be necessary, but for now, that's what works best.

-With that out of the way, there are three configuration changes you'll need to make with regard to iTerm.
+I am also using iTerm, not the Terminal app on OS X. While there aren't any settings per se in this repo that depend on iTerm, I'm going to assume you're using it here.

+Presently, iTerm needs to be configured to work with Neovim.
+There are three changes you need to make:

 * You'll want to change the color scheme to Solarized Dark/Light.
 You can download the color scheme files [here][solarized].
 Look for a directory that